 Based on self-reported information provided by families on FY21 BGCTC registration forms, 86% of BGCTC youth served qualify for free or reduced-price lunch (45% qualify for free lunch, and 41% qualify for reduced-price lunch).

 Geographic Area Served

-Club sites serve the Near North, Hawthorne, Harrison, Jordan, Powderhorn, Central, Folwell, and Phillips communities of Minneapolis, and the Summit-University, Thomas-Dale, North End, Payne-Phalen, Dayton’s Bluff, and West Side communities of Saint Paul.
+BGCTC’s Club sites serve the Near North, Hawthorne, Harrison, Jordan, Powderhorn, Central, Folwell, and Phillips communities of Minneapolis; the Summit-University, Thomas-Dale, North End, Payne-Phalen, Dayton’s Bluff, and West Side communities of Saint Paul; and the Richfield community.
 BGCTC’s environmental learning center, Voyageur Environmental Center, is located in Mound, Minnesota.